Skip to main content

 total messages published: 50 (12000.00/s)

 Generating a file of test data is a common way to test AMPS functionality.
 The example above demonstrates how to publish a file of data to the topic chaos in an AMPS server.
-As previously mentioned, spark interprets each line of the file as a distinct message.
+As previously mentioned, spark interprets each line of a text file as a distinct message.

 SOW